msnyd/msnyd.github.io/_posts/2020-8-25-Melanoma.md

 For this specific competition, we are going to use Stratified KFold cross-validator method for predicting our data.

 ## What is KFold?
 Cross-validaation is a resampling procedure used to evaluate machine learning models on a limited data sample.
-This procedure has a single parameter called K that refers to the number opf groups that a given data sample is to be split into.
+This procedure has a single parameter called K that refers to the number of groups that a given data sample is to be split into.
 As such, the procedure is often called k-fold cross-validation.
 So what is stratification?
 Stratification refers to the process of rearranging data as to ensure each fold is a good representation of the whole.
-So when we put these together, a Stratified KFold is when your model shuffles your data then splits that daata into n_splits.
+So when we put these together, a Stratified KFold is when your model shuffles your data then splits that data into n_splits.

 ## Configurations